top of page

 Our safeguarding team pays particular attention to the meticulous and systematic implementation of policies and routines.

-If you are concerned about a child’s welfare, please record your concern and report it to one of the safeguarding team as soon as possible.
+If you are concerned about a child’s welfare, please record your concern and report it to one of our safeguarding team as soon as possible.
 Please do not conduct your own investigation.
-If your concerns relate to a member or staff, please report this directly to the Principal or chair of governors.
+If your concerns relate to a member or staff, please report this directly to the Head Teacher or Chair of Governors.
 Sometimes, we may need to share information and work in partnership with other agencies when there are concerns about a child.
 If a suspicion of abuse is recorded, parents and carers will be informed at the same time that the record is made.

 School policies are in place to ensure that there is a consistent approach to practices throughout the school.
-Please see our Safeguarding Policy below.
 All policies and guidance applies to all staff and volunteers working in the school.
 The Governing Body monitors the school’s adherence to policies and procedures and reviews the school’s policies.

-The school has a firmly embedded Safeguarding and Child Protection Policy (accessible on Policies section).
+The school has a firmly embedded Safeguarding and Child Protection Policy.
 The policy gives details as to the procedures to identifying and reporting suspected abuse.
 A high priority is given to staff training in safeguarding and weekly staff meetings have a standard agenda item for safeguarding.
 A Single Central Record listing of every adult who comes in to contact with children in our school and the safety checks that have taken place to ensure everyone is safe to work with children.
 This is checked by the Headteacher and Safeguarding Governor.

 Our curriculum is used to promote Safeguarding by teaching pupils how to stay safe, how to protect themselves from harm and how to take responsibility for their own and other’s safety.